-PX3-2000 Series
+PX3TS-5000 Series

 These models are outlet-switching capable.
-A small LED is adjacent to each outlet to indicate the state of the relay board.
+A small LED adjacent to each outlet indicates the outlet or PDU state.
+The PDU is shipped from the factory with all outlets turned ON.
+The table below explains how to interpret different outlet LED states.

 LED state Outlet status What it means Not lit Powered OFF The outlet is not connected to power, or the control circuitry's power supply is broken.
 Red ON and LIVE LIVE power.
-The outlet is on and power is available.
-ON and NOT LIVE The outlet is turned on but power is not available because a circuit breaker has tripped.
+The outlet is on and power is